qbic-pipelines/pipeline-docs/docs/markdown/pipelines/guideseq.md

 You might encounter an error with `/scratch`, as below.

 ```
-# frequent runs or large dataset can fill up /scratch and cause an error like this:
+# frequent runs or large datasets can fill up /scratch and cause an error like this:
 sort: cannot create temporary file in '/scratch/835717': No such file or directory

 # possible solution: set temp directory